brucedkyle/architectures/docs/sustainability/supplychain.md

 ## Scenarios

-To demonstrate the importance of inventory optimisation for any business, several articles outline main use cases on how the main risk factors can be transformed:
+To demonstrate the importance of inventory optimization for any business, several articles outline main use cases on how the main risk factors can be transformed:

 - [Inventory management - Perfect or Imperfect Order](./inventorymanagement.md)
 - [Inventory risk - Demand risk](./demandrisk.md)